 Why You Need Disappearance Clause In Your Homeowners Insurance

-Homeowners insurance and renter insurance policies are generally written on either a named-peril or all-peril basis.
-As the name implies, a named-peril policy only covers specific possessions lost or damaged under specifically named conditions.
+Homeowners insurance and renters insurance policies are generally written on either a named-peril or all-peril basis.
+As the name implies, a named-peril policy only covers specific possessions lost or damaged under specific named conditions.
 All-peril policies, in contrast, provide broader coverage, but even this is no guarantee that everything you own is always protected.
 Every type of insurance policy has exclusions and limitations.

 What You Will Get If You Have The Disappearance Clause

 Now, let’s say you own a beautiful ring or an expensive watch.
 You walk out the door and when you come home, your valuable possession is missing.
 There’s no visible sign of forced entry.
 You may have forgotten to lock your door.
 You may even suspect a sticky fingered relative.
 You have what insurance companies call a mysterious disappearance on your hands.
 Mysterious disappearance is typically a covered peril on par with theft, but not always.
 Your policy may have a mysterious disappearance exclusion clause.
 According to the Barron’s Insurance Dictionary, such a clause “excludes coverage for loss of property if the cause of the loss cannot be identified.”
 If your policy does not have this clause, it implicitly insures against mysterious disappearance of a valuable and would cover the loss up to the stated limits even if you don’t remember how it happened.
 Note, however, that most unendorsed homeowners policy covers jewelry up to the content limit for perils covered, except theft or mysterious disappearance.
 In those instances, there is probably a per claim cap.
 If your jewelry is worth more than the cap, you’re underinsured and should consider an endorsement or rider.